r00t-tsai/Remote-Desktop/README.md

 * Injects received mouse and keyboard commands into the system.

 ### Dashboard
-* Provides a GUI to enter the target Host IP and your connection name.
+* GUI to enter the target Host IP and your connection name.
-* Displays the incoming desktop stream.
-* Uses Raw Input and Low-Level Keyboard Hooks to capture your mouse and keystrokes seamlessly and forward them to the host.
+* Uses Raw Input and Low-Level Keyboard Hooks to capture your mouse and keystrokes and sends them to the client.

 ## Building
 ### Compiler: Microsoft Visual C++ (MSVC) is highly recommended.